Basingstoke Town F.C.: History

-The 1989–90 season saw the club reach the first round of the FA Cup again.
+The 1989–90 season saw Basingstoke reach the first round of the FA Cup again.
 After beating Bromsgrove Rovers 3–0, they lost 3–2 to Torquay United in the second round.
-In 1993–94 they were relegated to Division One, returning to the Premier Division after finishing as Division One runners-up in 1996–97.
+They also won the Hampshire Senior Cup, beating AFC Lymington 8–0 in the final.
+In 1993–94 they were relegated to Division One.
+They won the Hampshire Senior Cup again in 1995–96 and 1996–97, beating Waterlooville 2–0 in the final on both occasions.
+The latter season also saw them return to the Premier Division after finishing as runners-up in Division One.
 The following season saw them reach the first round of the FA Cup and defeat Football League opposition for the first time, beating Wycombe Wanderers 5–4 on penalties after a 2–2 draw in a replay; the attendance of 5,085 was a new record for the club.
 They then took Northampton to a replay in the second round, before losing 4–3 on penalties.
 They reached the first round again in 1998–99, losing 2–1 to AFC Bournemouth.

 In 2003–04 the club finished fourteenth in the Premier Division, entering a play-off against Lewes for a place in the new Conference South.
 Although they lost 4–1, they gained a place in the new league after Hendon decided against promotion.
 The club made another appearance in the FA Cup first round in 2006–07, beating League One club Chesterfield 1–0 at Saltergate before losing 3–1 to local rivals Aldershot in a second round replay.
+The Hampshire Senior Cup was won again in 2007–08 with a 1–0 win over Farnborough in the final.
 A fifth-place finish in 2011–12 saw the club qualify for the promotion play-offs.
 However, they lost the two-legged semi-final to Dartford 3–1 on aggregate, losing 1–0 at home and 2–1 away.
 They also reached the FA Cup first round again, losing 1–0 to Brentford.
 They qualified for the play-offs for a second time in 2014–15 after finishing third, but were beaten 2–1 on aggregate by Whitehawk in the semi-finals.
+However, the club did win the Hampshire Senior Cup again, beating Havant & Waterlooville 3–2 after extra time in the final.